Geekgineer/YOLOs-CPP/README.md

 #### Run Image Inference

 To perform object detection on a single image:
+Ensure you have an input image (e.g., dog.jpg) in the correct directory before running the script:

 ```bash
 ./run_image.sh
 ```

-This command will process dog.jpg using e.g. YOLOv5-n6 model and display the output image with detected bounding boxes and labels.
+This command will process the specified image using a YOLO model and display the output with detected bounding boxes and labels.

 #### Run Video Inference

 To perform object detection on a video file:
+Make sure you have a video file available before running:

 ```bash
 ./run_video.sh
 ```

-The above command will process [SIG_experience_center.mp4](data/SIG_experience_center.mp4) using the YOLO11n model and save the output video with detected objects.
+The script will process the provided video using the YOLO model and save the output with detected objects.

 #### Run Camera Inference